 - It uses two-terms during the nomenclature of a specie (plants, animals, and living organisms) that is why it called two-term naming system.

-- The scientific name of an organism is consists of two parts, such as the generic epithet and describes the genus and the specific epithet and refers to the species of the organism.
+- The scientific name of an organism or binomial nomenclature consists of two words, such as the generic epithet and describes the genus and the specific epithet and refers to the species of the organism.

 - Both of this term is written in italic and the genus name is capitalized.

-- Binomial Nomenclature was first introduced by Swedish botanist and physician Carl Linnaeus.
+- Binomial nomenclature was given by Swedish botanist and physician Carl Linnaeus.
 He also called the founder of modern taxonomy.

 - Carl Linnaeus described and classified thousands of species of plants and animals in his book Systema Naturae.